East West Tours logo

 • Private Transfer

 We start the day with a walking tour of the Old Town, a UNESCO-listed space of cobblestoned streets and Baroque architecture.
-Pilies Street is the oldest and most vibrant street in the Old Town of Vilnius.
-It has preserved its old and unique look and you can see traces of old architecture everywhere: small yards, arches, arcades, original steps, and basements.
-Nowadays, it is also a place where you can find numerous cafés, restaurants, and souvenir shops.
-Here, you will see the former Jewish Quarter, where the Great Synagogue used to be, and visit the Vilna Gaon Monument, a tribute to one of Judaism’s most outstanding scholars.
-We will also visit Vilnius Choral Synagogue, the sole pre-World War II synagogue that has survived.
+Pilies Street is the oldest and most vibrant in the Old Town of Vilnius.
+It has preserved its old and unique look, and you can see traces of old architecture everywhere: small yards, arches, arcades, original steps, and basements.
+Nowadays, it is also where you can find numerous cafés, restaurants, and souvenir shops.

-Other landmarks we will see during Vilnius city tour are Gediminas Square and Tower, named after the city’s founder, Gediminas, the Grand Duke of Lithuania.
+During the Vilnius city tour, we will also see Gediminas Square and Tower, named after the city’s founder, Gediminas, the Grand Duke of Lithuania.
 The impressive Vilnius University ensemble was established in 1579 and represents different architectural styles: Gothic, Renaissance, Baroque, and Classicism.
 The churches of St. Anne and Bernardine are a fine Lithuanian Gothic ensemble located right next to each other.
 The Užupis district is a self-declared republic of artists.
-Gediminas Avenue is the main street of Vilnius, where most of the governmental and cultural institutions of Lithuania are concentrated.
+Gediminas Avenue is the main street of Vilnius, where most of Lithuania’s governmental and cultural institutions are concentrated.
 Nowadays, it is also a very popular shopping and dining street.

 • Breakfast